KJJisBetter/ClaudeCrew/README.md

 ### For Agent OS Template

-1. Install Agent OS first: `npm install -g @builder/agent-os`
+1. Install Agent OS first: [buildermethods.com/agent-os](https://buildermethods.com/agent-os)
-2. Initialize Agent OS: `/plan-product`
-3. Copy `agent-os-template/` to your project
+2. Copy `agent-os-template/` to your project
-4. Continue using Agent OS - now enhanced
+3. Continue using Agent OS - now enhanced

 ## How They Work